CybernationAILab/Deep-Learning-From-0-to-100/README.md

-This repository is expected to be updated in the summer of 2025 when it is idle
+This repository will undergo a large number of updates in the summer of 2025, which means it will be updated after I graduate from undergraduate studies